Social media executives could face jail if they do not comply with new rules

 Asked again if senior executives could find themselves in prison if they did not comply, she said: “Absolutely.”

+He said: “Despite the rhetoric, the Government’s current proposals mean tech bosses wouldn’t be personally liable for the harmful effects of their algorithms or failing to prevent grooming, and could only be prosecuted for failing to supply information to the regulator.

+“It’s clear that unless the Online Safety Bill is strengthened sufficiently, criminal sanctions offer bark but no bite.
+Children need well-designed regulation that learns lessons from other sectors if the Bill is to match the rhetoric and prevent inherently avoidable abuse.”

-But Ms Dorries rejected the idea of age verification online as young people use the internet to buy clothes.
+Ms Dorries also rejected the idea of age verification online as young people use the internet to buy clothes.

 Asked why the measure was not being considered, and she told BBC Radio 4’s Today programme: “We’re looking at age verification, but what I would say about age verification is there is a downside to that too.